You may know Phil Kessel as the leading scorer for the Toronto Maple Leafs, or recall him skating with U.S. Men’s Hockey Team in Sochi this February.

 In 2006, as a rookie with the Boston Bruins, Phil detected a small lump in his testicle.
 He was concerned and approached a physician.
 After an exam and ultrasound, he was diagnosed with embryonal testicular cancer.

-"I couldn't believe it," said Phil Kessel at the time.
+"I couldn't believe it," said Phil Kessel.
 "It was tough.
 I had a hard time with it."

 Phil underwent surgery and had his right testicle removed.
-Despite missing 11 regular-season games that year, he went on to win the Masterton Trophy.
+The surgery was successful, and despite missing 11 regular-season games that year, he went on to win the Masterton Trophy.

-Now, seven years later, the cancer survivor is attending his second Olympic games.
-He helped take Team USA to victory over Slovakia and Russia.
+Now, seven years later, the cancer survivor is still on the ice.
 Kessel is also a part of the NHL Hockey Fights Cancer initiative, and organization that has raised over $12.8 million for research and cancer care treatment centers in the U.S. and Canada.